 What is COVID-19

-Novel coronavirus (COVID-19) is a virus strain that was first detected in December 2019 and has now been detected in almost 90 locations internationally and in the many states in the U.S. The virus, while having mild effects in most people, can cause severe illness and pneumonia in others such as the elderly or those with underlying medical conditions.
+Novel coronavirus (COVID-19) is a virus strain that was first detected in December 2019 and has now been spread throughout the world.
+The virus, while having mild effects in most people, can cause severe illness and pneumonia in others such as the elderly or those with underlying medical conditions.

 How Does COVID-19 Spread